leshow/blog/content/post/udp_tokio_1_0.md

 pub fn poll_recv(&self, cx: &mut Context<'_>, buf: &mut ReadBuf<'_>) -> Poll<Result<()>>
 ```

-With these methods exposed, you're free to write your own `Stream`/`Future` impls.
 This is a bit off-topic, but you can quickly turn a `poll_*` method into an async fn with [`poll_fn`](https://docs.rs/futures/0.3.8/futures/future/fn.poll_fn.html); and indeed, the async methods used to be written this way.

 ```rust
 poll_fn(|cx| self.poll_recv_from(cx, buf)).await